JetBrains/guide/site/javascript/tutorials/eleventy-tsx/props/index.md

 {% include "./demos/tsconfig.json" %}
 ```

-With this in place, let's make `components/Heading.tsx` (note that it didn't need the `.11ty` in the filename):
+With this in place, let's make `components/Heading.tsx` (note that it didn't need the `.11ty.` in the filename):

 ```tsx
 {% include "./demos/components/Heading.tsx" %}
 ```

-We can test the default and passed-value cases in `components/Heading.test.tsx`:
+We can test the default and passed-in-value cases in `components/Heading.test.tsx`:

 ```tsx
 {% include "./demos/components/Heading.test.tsx" %}